danse-inelastic/pyre/docs/pyreApps.rst

 Luban is a generic user-interface specification language and builder.
 More information can be found in its `documentation <http://docs.danse.us/pyre/luban/sphinx/>`_.

-It has been used for the Virtual Neutron Facility:
+It has been used for the `Virtual Neutron Facility <http://dev.danse.us/trac/VNET>`_:

 .. image:: _static/vnf.png
+   :scale: 50

-and has also been used to construct an interface builder called gongshuzhi:
+and has also been used to construct an interface builder called `Gongshuzhi <http://luban.danse.us/cgi-bin/gongshuzi/main.cgi>`_:

 .. image:: _static/gongshuzhi.png
+   :scale: 50